 To summarize, women face barriers to success, and whilst some of these are undoubtedly external, we need to be aware of the internal barriers, that is the behaviours that may inhibit our success.
 By bringing them into our consciousness we can address them.

 Barbara is an executive coach, leadership and creativity facilitator.
 She has coached women and men in a variety of corporate settings, and has developed a unique approach to using creative techniques in her coaching and workshops to enable change at a group or individual level.
-She has co-authored a book on creativity for leaders, called Creativity Cycling , with Dr. Tracy Stanley.
+She has recently published a book on creativity for leaders with Dr. Tracy Stanley, entitled Creativity Cycling .